hashicorp/vault-client-go/docs/System.md

 	}
 	client.SetToken("my-token")

-	urlLeaseId :=  // string | The lease identifier to renew.
+	urlLeaseId := "urlLeaseId_example" // string | The lease identifier to renew.
 This is included with a lease.

 	systemLeasesRenewLeaseRequest := NewSystemLeasesRenewLeaseRequestWithDefaults()
 	resp, err := client.System.PostSysLeasesRenewUrlLeaseId(context.Background(), urlLeaseId, systemLeasesRenewLeaseRequest)
 	if err != nil {
 		log.Fatal(err)